objectiv/objectiv.io/docs/docs/modeling/modelhub-api-reference/SeriesLocationStack/modelhub.SeriesLocationStack.location_stack.md

 ---
-date: '2022-04-26T12:27:56.237Z'
+date: '2022-04-28T14:46:08.106Z'
 id: modelhub-api-reference-series-location-stack-modelhub-series-location-stack-location-stack
 slug: /modeling/modelhub-api-reference/SeriesLocationStack/modelhub.SeriesLocationStack.location-stack/
 title: modelhub.SeriesLocationStack.location_stack
 ---

-modelhub.SeriesLocationStack.location_stack
+# modelhub.SeriesLocationStack.location_stack

 #### _property_ SeriesLocationStack.location_stack()
 Accessor for Objectiv location stack data.
-All methods of `json` and [modelhub.SeriesLocationStack.objectiv](#modelhub.SeriesLocationStack.objectiv)`objectiv` can also be accessed with this accessor.
-Same as [modelhub.SeriesLocationStack.ls](#modelhub.SeriesLocationStack.ls)`ls`
+All methods of `json` and [`objectiv`](modelhub.SeriesLocationStack.objectiv/#modelhub.SeriesLocationStack.objectiv) can also be accessed with this accessor.
+Same as [`ls`](modelhub.SeriesLocationStack.ls/#modelhub.SeriesLocationStack.ls)

 #### _class_ LocationStack(series_object)
 <!-- !! processed by numpydoc !! -->

 #### _property_ LocationStack.feature_stack()
 Returns the feature stack from the location stack.
-The context objects only contain the _type and a id key.
+The context objects only contain the `_type` and a `id` key.

 <!-- !! processed by numpydoc !! -->